On average, Americans produce 4.4 lbs of trash every single day (global average: 2.6 lbs). That amounts to more than 700,000 tons of garbage daily!

 Roll-offs are indispensable in garbage haul, demolition, construction and other industrial-type sites today, but interestingly enough it did not even exist before the 1950s.
 It was a trash mover from Portland, Oregon, named Harold Alexander who was frustrated by the truck equipment he was using, and understanding the limitations of design-to-job, created a blueprint of a roll-off prototype that would make his life a whole lot easier.

-The roll-off dump truck continued to evolve after Harold Alexander set that ball rolling, and several innovations have been made since – such as a side hoist attachment for side loading – in the following years.
+The roll-off truck continued to evolve after Harold Alexander set that ball rolling, and several innovations have been made since – such as a side hoist attachment for side loading – in the following years.

 What Other Things Are Roll-Off Trucks Best Used For?